json-api/json-api/extensions/index.md

 >
 > \# (Optional) Minimum JSON API Version
 >
-> If your extension only works with certain versions of JSON API, you may note
+> Here, note if your extension only works with certain versions of JSON API.
-> that here.
-Such a restriction would be appropriate if the values your
+> Such a restriction would be appropriate if the values your extension defines
-> extension defines can only be used in objects that were not present
+> can only be used in objects that were not present before a certain JSON API
-> before a certain JSON API version.
+> version.
+>
+> \# Suggested Alias
+>
+> Put a string here that you'd like users to use as the [alias](/format/#document-aliases)
+> for your extension.
+This can make it easier for readers to recognize your
+> extension without having to check the URI.
 >
 > \# Specification
 >